Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

 ==============================

 You can also reference this profiler in your LightningModule to profile specific actions of interest.
-Each profiler has a method ``profile()``m which returns a context handler.
+Each profiler has a method ``profile()`` which returns a context handler.
 Simply pass in the name of your action that you want to track and the profiler will record performance for code executed within this context.

 .. code-block:: python